123Sanpei/PortfolioProjects/Excel/Purchased Bikes/README.md

 ## Implementation Details
 The following steps were taken in the project:

--Removed all the duplicate rows to ensure the data is clean and free of errors.
+- Removed all the duplicate rows to ensure the data is clean and free of errors.

--Modified the values of the columns "Marital Status" and "Gender" by changing "M/S" into "Married/Single" and "M/F" into "Male/Female" to make them more explicative.
+- Modified the values of the columns "Marital Status" and "Gender" by changing "M/S" into "Married/Single" and "M/F" into "Male/Female" to make them more explicative.

--Created some age categories using nested IF function of Excel.
+- Created some age categories using nested IF function of Excel.

--Created four pivot tables to analyze the data:
+- Created four pivot tables to analyze the data:

 - "Average Income Per Gender"